mvp-express/the-framework/transport/README.md

 - Handles message framing, I/O, backpressure and reconnect
 - Optimized for virtual threads

-Depends on `codec` for binary serialization.
+Depends on `codec` for MYRA binary serialization.